Property Management Blog

 Can a Landlord Charge for Nail Holes in Oklahoma?

-Yes, you may be able to charge for nail holes in Oklahoma.
+Yes, the landlord may be able to charge for nail holes in Oklahoma.
 The damage must, however, exceed normal wear and tear.
 For instance, large nail holes or nails drilled for hanging heavier items.

 Can a Landlord Charge for Carpet Replacement in Oklahoma?

-If the damage exceeds normal wear and tear, you may be able to withhold a portion of the tenant’s deposit.
+If the damage exceeds normal wear and tear, the landlord may be able to withhold a portion of the tenant’s security deposit.
 For example, if the carpet has a major discoloration or has visible stains.

 Bottom Line